Pitrified/climbing-wire/README.md

   and how much does it speed up the computation? what about using a lower model complexity?

+* the video iterator is slow if the millisecond interval is small, it's faster to just skip some frames. if the interval is large, it's better to set the position. and rather than a small interval, a keep-every-nth-frame is better for more consistent intervals between frames.

 ## Package structure

 #### opencv and homography